 The terms 2-cycle and 4-cycle engines refers to the number of strokes the piston makes to give one power stroke.
 Thus, a 2-cycle engine has a power stroke every two cycles of the piston or every one revolution, while a 4-cycle has a power stroke every four cycles or every two revolutions of the crankshaft.

 Yes, it’s all very fascinating and geeky, but remember that you don’t have to endure a gas-powered lawn mower if you don’t want to.
-Some of the best electric lawn mowers today are really good as well, besides being much quieter.
+Some of the best electric lawn mowers and the best electric weed eaters today are really good as well, besides being much quieter.
 If you still want to get into the greasy details and learn the difference between 2-cycle and 4-cycle weed whackers, read on.

 George named his invention the Weed Eater, which is a trademarked name, and the string trimmer has since become common in almost every American household.
 We also know these amazing lawn care tools as weed whackers, string trimmers, strimmers, line trimmers, weed cutters, whipper snippers, and many other endearing names.